 There have been several changes that will be in place for the Summer 2014 semester.
 As our paired courses were created to combine both Reading and Writing, a Reading and Writing Diagnostic exam has been implemented and will replace the traditional writing sample.
 There are five reading comprehension questions and an essay.
 Please allow your students sufficient time to complete the Diagnostic, as it will help both the student and instructor gauge where students place in the class.
 You may find the following breakdown helpful:

 · 30 minutes – Instructor Introduction, Course overview, and syllabus review

 · 50 minutes – Students review the reading and complete the reading assessment

 · 60 minutes – Students complete the writing sample (4 -5 paragraph essay)

-Welcome to the Spring Semester!
+Welcome to the Summer Semester!

 This guide will provide the necessary materials to get you started this semester as well as guide you along the way as you plan and prepare to teach your course.
 You will find the necessary syllabi, calendar, rubrics, portfolio information, and both informal and formal writing assignments.

 Please tour this guide, and make use of any materials that will help you throughout the semeser.
 I can be contacted at firstname.lastname@example.org for any questions, comments or concerns related to the Level 2 course or course materials.